My Promise To You As Your Cincinnati + Dayton Birth Photographer

-I read books (I highly recommend Understanding Exposure by Bryan Peterson if you're thinking about photography or have a DSLR and would like some knowledge on exactly what each setting does and how to use them to properly expose images).
+I read books (I highly recommend Understanding Exposure by by Bryan Peterson if you're thinking about photography or have a DSLR and would like some knowledge on exactly what each setting does and how to use them to properly expose images).
 I took workshops (check out Clickin' Moms for workshops and breakouts taught by respected photographers).
 I hired mentors (I reached out to my old photography girl crush and she let me hire her!).
 And I practiced, trial by fire.
 I am thankful for all the families in the beginning of my journey who let me use them as models, and even paid me for my sessions (which were pretty bad lol).

-And here I am... two camera upgrades, a collection of lenses, a stint at owning a brick and mortar studio, and many years later.
+And here I am... three camera upgrades, a collection of lenses, a stint at owning a brick and mortar studio, and many years later.
 I document my children, and I document birth.
 Looking back to the day that I brought home my first camera home, I never would have imaged this would be my life.
 I'm so, so grateful.
 But I'll never stop learning, evolving, and growing.
 I'm thankful for that.

 I started reminiscing how my photography started because of a Facebook post I recently posted.
 It talked about how long a gallery takes me to edit, prepare, and send off to clients.
 This was posted to simply to bring awareness to how much works goes on behind the scenes here.
 People were surprised, many assumed that I was just snapping a picture during birth and sending it off in a gallery a couple weeks later with no extra work.
 Even doulas who offer birth photography didn't realize that post-process editing is kinda' a required thing.
 And I understand, because I was once there.
 When I purchased my first camera, I had no idea.